ERGON GE1 EVO FACTORY GRIP REVIEW

-THE DIRT There isn’t a ton else we can say about the grips after discussing all the tech and design features.
+There isn’t a ton else we can say about the grips after discussing all the tech and design features.
 Ultimately, no matter how much technology, marketing or matching colors a brand has to offer, grips are highly subjective pieces of equipment.

 As for the couple of testers that we put on these grips, they have been pleasantly surprised.
 The multi-dimensional shape fits nicely in the palm and the asymmetrical shaping didn’t seem unnatural in any way.
 In fact, when we got on other grips, they almost seemed basic, and unrefined after having such a tuned grip.

 Vibration damping, ergonomics, fit and grip are all standout features of the Ergon GE1 grip.
 The extended outer edge reduced palm discomfort and gave us a nice squishy placed to park our hand without having a giant foamy grip to numb the trail.
 It’s hard to find a grip that relieves some hand and finger fatigue without feeling like you’re holding onto a giant squirmy sleeve.
 The GE1 grips have a nice, fanned texture pattern and the blocks have raised back edges to prevent grip slip and reduce the amount of energy you need to exert to hold on.
 They stayed in place no matter how hard we yanked on our 50lb eMTB and they kept our handling sharp and precise no matter how many feet we were descending.
 We may need to send Ergon an email to get a few more colors to match the rest of our test bikes.